maltseva88/Pandas-Portfolio-Analysis-/README.md

 ### Conducted the following:
 1).
 Prepared the Data
 2).
 Conducted Quantitative Analysis
 3).
-Performance Analysis (Calculate and plot cumulative returns) 4).
-Risk Analysis (Create a box plot for each of the returns) 5).
-Rolling Statistics (Construct a correlation table for the algorithmic, whale, and S&P 500 returns)
+Performance Analysis (Calculated and plotted cumulative returns) 4).
+Risk Analysis (Created a box plot for each of the returns) 5).
+Rolling Statistics (Constructed a correlation table for the algorithmic, whale, and S&P 500 returns) 6).
+Plot Sharpe Ratios (Using the daily returns, calculated and visualize the Sharpe ratios using a bar plot.)

 # Performance